Join Our Team!

 Academic and Judicial Standing

 Candidates are required to be in good academic standing.
-If a candidate applies and is not in good academic standing, ze will not be allowed to participate in the selection process.
-If a student is issued academic discipline after being hired but before starting in the position, the offer will be revoked.
+If a candidate applies and is not in good academic standing, they will not be allowed to participate in the selection process.
+If a student is issued academic discipline after being hired but before starting in the position, the offer may be revoked.
 Students found in poor academic standing after having served in the position for at least one semester will be evaluated on a case-by-case basis in accordance with their respective class dean.

 Candidates can have no more than one judicial point at the time of their application submission.
-If a candidate receives a point after submitting an application, they will be removed from the process.
+If a candidate receives point(s) after submitting an application, they may be removed from the process.
 A student who has an egregious judicial history, even if no longer on probation, will be reviewed on a case-by-case basis to determine eligibility in the process.

 Important Information for Students Studying on an F-1 Visa